fballestermacia/simphony/README.md

 Note: the makefiles are prepared for somewhat standard installations and cases, if this didn't work for your system, you might need to modify them slightly.
 Allthough if your installation wasn't standard, you probably knew what you were doing and don't need help when modifiying makefiles.

-Then, inside the *phonnier/bin* directory, an executable file named *pn.x* should appear.
-Add the *phonnier/bin* folder to your PATH by including the following line
+Then, inside the *simphony/bin* directory, an executable file named *pn.x* should appear.
+Add the *simphony/bin* folder to your PATH by including the following line

 ```
-export PATH=PATHTOYOURPHONNIERINSTALLATION/phonnier/bin:$PATH
+export PATH=PATHTOYOURSimphonyINSTALLATION/simphony/bin:$PATH
 ```
 in your *.bashrc* file in your home directory.

 With that, you should be ready to go!
-Thank you again for using Phonnier and check the <a href="#how-to-use-phonnier">How to use Phonnier</a> section for mor details.
+Thank you again for using Simphony and check the <a href="#how-to-use-simphony">How to use Simphony</a> section for mor details.

 ## Roadmap